 When I began to write, I focused on non-fiction, military lifestyle, and canine health to be more precise.
 Four years into my writing journey, I added my debut novel IN THE SHADOW OF HER MAJESTY, a Tudor whodunit, to my expanding collection of scribbles.
 Set in 16th century England, it seeks to solve the circumstances of Lady Amy Dudley's untimely death.
 But what is it about historical fiction that makes it so charming?
 And what ensures its continuing popularity?
 I had, after all, up until just recently, written nothing but non-fiction.
 I will gladly admit that I’ve always been a bit of a history buff and enjoy researching different eras and cultures.
 But my love of this genre goes well beyond that.

 My debut novel is set in Tudor England.
 I was quite enamored with the drama and formality of it, and intrigued by this historic "unsolved murder case".
 I also liked the fact that although the political situation seemed so far removed from our own, it was still relevant.
 Some things just haven't changed all that much.
-My most recent work, The Country Girl Empress series, is set in 19th century Vienna, spanning the years 1837 to 1898.
+One of my most recent works, The Country Girl Empress series, is set in 19th century Vienna, spanning the years 1837 to 1898.
 Yes, the series will come to an end just before World War I. Did I just give away the ending?
 Not really, since the destiny of such a prominent historical figure, such as Empress Elisabeth of Austria (affectionately referred to as "Sisi"), can be easily researched.

 You may wonder how I went from writing about events during the reign of the last Tudor monarch to focusing on one of the most powerful empires on the European continent.
 Well, in my mind, it made perfect sense, since one is a stand-alone novel, the other a series of books about a woman whose life I've always found intriguing.
 And while Empress Elisabeth was, for the most part, not politically involved, she was one of the best equestriennes of her time, quite an athlete, and an active philanthropist.
 Her political ambitions were discouraged by her mother-in-law, Archduchess Sophie, early on in Sisi's marriage to Emperor Franz Joseph I. I suppose I've always been a bit of royalist.
 After all, royals are the original superstars whose lives have fascinated people from all walks of life for centuries.
 Needless to say, researching Sisi's life has been and still is exciting.